zyrikby/PScout/README.md

 #PScout Android Permission Mappings

-This repository contains Android API calls to permission mappings generated with the help of the [PScout](http://pscout.csl.toronto.edu/) tool.
+This repository contains Android API calls to permissions mappings generated with the help of the [PScout](http://pscout.csl.toronto.edu/) tool.

 The aim of this repository is to collect mappings for all Android API versions.
 The initial research paper only partially covers Android versions.